rocapp/qbittorrent-search-plugins/How-to-configure-Jackett-plugin.md

 **[Jackett](https://github.com/Jackett/Jackett)** provides support for more than 400 torrent sites (public and private).

 ### Disable Jackett plugin
-By default, Jackett plugin is enabled.
+By default, Jackett plugin is enabled (on windows, it's [installed as a service](https://github.com/Jackett/Jackett/blob/master/README.md)).
 If you want to disable it, follow the next steps:
 1. In `Search tab`, click in the `Search plugins...` button (bottom right)
 2. Right click over the `Jackett` plugin
 3. Uncheck the `Enabled` checkbox